 Most of the larger sizes we provide are typically hired by our commercial clients for bigger projects whereas our domestic clients tend to opt for anything up to 8 or 10 cubic yards.
 If you're unsure which size you'll need, either have a look at our prices and sizes page first, or get in touch with us for free advice.

-What's a cubic yard?
+How big is a cubic yard?

 Despite the metric system being in place for several decades, skip sizes are still quoted in cubic yards.
 Imagine a cardboard box that's 3ft long, 3ft deep and 3ft high; that's a cubic yard.

-If you're not familiar with these measurements, then the modern day equivalent would be a box measuring 0.9 metres long, 0.9 metres deep and 0.9 metres high - in other words, a box measuring a bit less than one a metre on all sides.
+If you're not familiar with these measurements, then the modern-day equivalent would be a box measuring 0.9 metres long, 0.9 metres deep and 0.9 metres high - in other words, a box measuring a bit less than one a metre on all sides.

 Types of acceptable skip waste